yegor256/xcop/README.md

 ```

 If your files are not formatted correctly and `xcop` complains, you
-can ask it to "beautify" them, using `--fix` option:
+can ask it to "beautify" them using the `--fix` option:

 ```bash
 $ xcop --fix broken-file.xml
 ```

-To fix all files in the directory you can do
+To fix all files in a directory, you can do the following
-([won't work](https://askubuntu.com/questions/343727/) if your file names contain spaces):
+([this won't work](https://askubuntu.com/questions/343727/) if your file names contain spaces):

 ```bash
 $ xcop --fix $(find . -name '*.xml')